 1. INTRODUCTION

-Goat farming has expanded substantially in recent years, resulting in an increased demand for surgical interventions in small ruminant practice.
+Goat farming has expanded substantially in recent years, resulting in an increased demand for surgical interventions in small ruminant veterinary practice.
 In addition to their economic importance, goats are frequently used as experimental and teaching models in biomedical research, further underscoring the need for reliable and adaptable general anaesthetic techniques.
-Unlike controlled laboratory settings, surgical procedures in goats are often performed under diverse clinical conditions, where the choice of anaesthetic protocol must balance surgical requirements, patient safety, available infrastructure, and practitioner expertise.
+Unlike controlled laboratory settings, surgical procedures in goats are often performed under diverse clinical conditions, where the choice of anaesthetic protocols must meet surgical requirements, animal safety and practitioner expertise.

 General anaesthesia in goats is inherently challenging due to species-specific anatomical and physiological characteristics, including a predisposition to regurgitation, excessive salivation, ruminal tympany, and variable cardiopulmonary responses (Malik, 2014).
-For the practising clinician, successful anaesthesia is defined not only by physiological stability, but also by the ability to achieve and maintain an adequate surgical plane, provide sufficient muscle relaxation, allow atraumatic tissue handling, and ensure a smooth and timely recovery (Rodrigo-Mocholi et al., 2020).
+For the practising clinician, successful anaesthesia is defined not only by physiological stability, but also by the ability to achieve and maintain an adequate surgical plane, provide sufficient muscle relaxation, allow atraumatic tissue handling with a smooth and timely recovery (Rodrigo-Mocholi et al., 2020).
 These practical considerations are particularly critical during soft tissue and orthopaedic procedures, where inadequate anaesthetic depth or sudden movement may compromise surgical outcomes.

-Because no single anaesthetic agent can reliably fulfil all requirements of general anaesthesia in goats, the use of balanced anaesthetic techniques has become increasingly relevant (Sooryadas et al., 2019).
-By combining sedatives, analgesics, muscle relaxants, and anaesthetic agents, balanced protocols aim to achieve surgical anaesthesia while minimising adverse effects associated with higher doses of individual drugs (Wolfensberger and Larenza, 2007).
-Such approaches are especially valuable in small ruminants, where safety margins may be narrow and prolonged recovery can increase perioperative risk.
-In many clinical and field settings, access to inhalational anaesthesia and advanced anaesthetic workstations is limited.
+Since no single anaesthetic agent can reliably fulfil all the requirements of general anaesthesia in goats, the use of balanced anaesthetic techniques has become increasingly relevant (Sooryadas et al., 2019).
+A combination of sedatives, hypnotics, analgesics, muscle relaxants, and inhational anaesthetic agents, balanced protocols aim to achieve surgical anaesthesia while minimising adverse effects associated with higher doses of individual drugs (Wolfensberger and Larenza, 2007).
+Such approaches are especially valuable in small ruminants, with narrow margins of safety and delayed recovery.
+Greater perioperative risk.
+In many low-resource clinical and field settings is inevitable.
 Under these circumstances, injectable techniques such as total intravenous anaesthesia (TIVA) and partial intravenous anaesthesia (PIVA) offer practical alternatives.
 TIVA relies exclusively on intravenous agents for both induction and maintenance (Kumar et al., 2018; Ragab et al., 2022), whereas PIVA combines intravenous induction with inhalational maintenance when equipment and oxygen supplementation are available (Doherty and Valverde, 2006; Kucharski et al., 2022).
-While both approaches are used in goats, their relative suitability during actual surgical procedures, particularly with respect to surgical handling, intra-operative stability, and recovery characteristics, has received limited focused evaluation.
+While both approaches are used in goats, their relative suitability during actual surgical procedures, particularly with respect to surgical handling, intra-operative stability, and recovery characteristics, has received limited attention.

 Tiletamine-zolazepam-based protocols, when incorporated into balanced anaesthetic regimens, have been used successfully in a variety of domestic and wild species (Thurmon et al. 1988; Taylor et al., 1992, Lin et al., 1993; Rajankutty, 1995; Lopez et al., 2004; Salve et al., 2022).
-However, much of the available literature in goats has emphasised physiological responses, dose-sparing effects, or isolated anaesthetic parameters, rather than the clinical usability of these protocols during routine surgical interventions (Vesce et al., 1995; Carroll et al., 1997; Abalos et al., 2016).
-From a clinician’s perspective, information on how different anaesthetic approaches perform under real surgical conditions is essential for informed decision-making.
-The present study was therefore designed to evaluate the clinical performance of selected balanced anaesthetic protocols employing TIVA and PIVA in goats undergoing soft tissue and orthopaedic surgeries.
-Rather than focusing primarily on physiological or laboratory variables, this investigation emphasised surgical adequacy, stability of the anaesthetic plane, muscle relaxation, intra-operative handling, and recovery quality under routine clinical conditions.
+Most of the available literature in goats has focused on physiological responses, dose-sparing effects or isolated anaesthetic parameters.
+Holistic evaluation of these protocols during routine surgical interventions are infrequent (Vesce et al., 1995; Carroll et al., 1997; Abalos et al., 2016).
+From a clinician’s perspective, information on how different anaesthetic approaches perform under real time surgical conditions is essential for informed decision-making.
+The present study was designed to evaluate the clinical performance of selected balanced anaesthetic protocols employing TIVA and PIVA in goats undergoing soft tissue and orthopaedic surgeries.
+Rather than focusing primarily on physiological or laboratory variables, this study addressed detailed aspects of surgical adequacy, stability of the anaesthetic plane, muscle relaxation, intra-operative surgical conditions and quality of post-operative recovery.

 2. material and methods